AbeHandler/capstone/docs/notes/root.deadlines.md

     - What do you actually want to get out of this?
     - How can I help you get there?
 - Learn how to submit a pull request adding your folder and `goals.md` file to the repo

+- Abe: email taguette dev

+- Find an fix a bug in Taguette